shotashirai/Data-Analysis-Pipeline/README.md

 ##### Import data

-This section loads data and prepare for further analysis in later sections.
+This section loads data and prepares for further analysis in later sections.

 - `load_file()` was removed due to less flexibility to load files.

-- A code to load data from csv files was directly written on the main code to select data attributes and proper datatypes.
+- A code to load data from .csv files was directly written on the main code to select data attributes and proper datatypes.

 - Weather data is loaded using `glob` module that allows getting a list of files in a directory.
 Datatypes are selected after generating a weather dataframe (`df_weather`).

-- Weather data with a period (2015-01-01 - 2015-06-30) is extracted in loading section, leading to memory usage reduction.
+- Weather data with a period (2015-01-01 - 2015-06-30) is extracted in the loading section, leading to memory usage reduction.

-To create/format dataframe is done in this section and the the section of 'Preprocessing for analysis' is not needed anymore.
+To create/format dataframe is done in this section and the section of 'Preprocessing for analysis' is not needed anymore.

 ##### Preprocessing

-"Preprocessing" section get a hourly statistics of Uber rides and concatenates the Uber data and the weather data.
+The "Preprocessing" section get hourly statistics of Uber rides and concatenates the Uber data and the weather data.

 - A single dataframe (`df_uber_hourly`) obtained from the original Uber dataframe contains all required variables.